Whataburger / 1718 West Loop North

 Arby's / 3055 South Loop West

-The 2010s had a renaissance of Krispy Kreme in the Houston area and construction began in 2015 for a Krispy Kreme in the parking lot of Golden Corral.
-However, for whatever reason, the construction was mostly finished but it never opened (rumors were something was wrong with the actual building) and after the delays opened up as Planned to be a Krispy Kreme but was never finished out after two years of construction.
+The 2010s had a renaissance of Krispy Kreme in the Houston area and construction began in 2015 for a Krispy Kreme in the parking lot of Golden Corral (which of course was open at that time).
+However, for whatever reason, the construction was mostly finished but it never opened (rumors were something was wrong with the actual building).
+It remained built not finished out after two years of construction.
 By January 2018 it opened as an Arby's (may have been open the last week of December 2017), store number 8610.

 Pappadeaux Seafood Kitchen / 2525 South Loop West